 If you don’t have anyone to ask for personal recommendations, which are optimal, then you can seek out help online.
-There are plenty of blog articles, web forums, and even entire websites dedicated to reviewing ayahuasca retreat centers.
+There are plenty of blog articles and web forums where discussions about retreats are happening.
+There is even an entire website called Retreat Guru dedicated to booking an ayahuasca retreat where you can also contact retreats directly and see feedback, reviews, and ratings left by people who have been to the retreats.
 You should be able to find some reviews about the retreat center you are considering—many people like to share their ayahuasca trip experiences with others after they return home.
-In fact, nowadays it’s a red flag if you can’t find any information about a center on the Internet.
+In fact, nowadays it’s a red flag if you can’t find any reviews about a center on the Internet.

 Considering the Modalities of the Retreat

 There are several ways that an ayahuasca ceremony at one retreat center can differ from a ceremony at another center.
 In Peru, many shamans sing icaros—traditional sacred songs—during ceremonies, but not all do.
 Lots of ayahuasca practitioners find the icaros to be an integral part of their ayahuasca trips.
 Some shamans will incorporate other healing modalities into the ceremony, such as flower baths, while others stick to strictly working with ayahuasca.
 If you have an aversion to any specific practices, you will need to find a place that does not incorporate them.
 On the other hand, if you’re looking for a multimodal ceremonial approach, there are plenty of retreat centers that will accommodate your wishes.